When boiling shrimp, it’s critical to use the correct length of time. Otherwise, the shrimp will turn rubbery and difficult.

 - After the water reaches a boil, add your shrimp and set your timer.

-- To filter the shrimp and water, place them in a mesh strainer or colander.
+- Place the shrimp and water in a mesh strainer or colander to filter them.

 - Place the shrimp in a dish of ice or run them under cold water.
 This prevents them from becoming overdone after boiling.